techx/qstack/README.md

 ### Env

 Make a new file `.env`.
 Copy `.env.sample` to `.env` and fill in the necessary values.
-You should be able to find them on slack.
+You should be able to find them on slack in #dev-qstack.

 ## Docker